 Also of interest is that Granite Bay has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.69% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Granite Bay telecommute to their jobs.
+Overall, about 17.92% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Granite Bay is a great place for families with children to consider.
-First of all, many other families with children live here, making Granite Bay a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Granite Bay has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Granite Bay is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Granite Bay’s overall crime rate is lower than average for the country.

-Granite Bay is a somewhat ethnically-diverse town.
+Granite Bay is a very ethnically-diverse town.
 The people who call Granite Bay home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Granite Bay residents report their race to be White, followed by Asian.
-Important ancestries of people in Granite Bay include Irish, English, Italian, and French .
+Important ancestries of people in Granite Bay include English, Irish, German, Italian, and European.

 The most common language spoken in Granite Bay is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.